swapnilshrikhande/plugit-core-apex/README.md

 ```

-### Invoke as a normal class or from another Plugit
+### Invoke from a normal Apex class or from another Plugit

 #### Normal Class :
 ```